saulpw/visidata/vdplus/README.md

 The first time a player name is used, the password is set.
 Players join the game if it has not yet started (each server only hosts one game).

-Each player presses `ENTER` when they are ready for the game to start.
+Each player presses `Ctrl-S` when they are ready for the game to start.

 Press `M` to go to the Map for this game, or `P` for the list of planets.
-Before the game has started, any player can change 'G'ame options or press `N` to generate a New map (`Ctrl-R` to Reload the pages).
+Before the game has started, any player can change `G`ame options or press `N` to generate a New map (`Ctrl-R` to Reload the pages).

 When the map is all players are ready, the game begins.